devnull-cz/c-prog-lang/modules/function-intro.md

 A function has a single return value and multiple input parameters.

-- if you also need to extract an error code with the value or get multiple return values, that needs to be done via passing data via reference (more on that when we have pointers)
+- If you also need to extract an error code with the value or get multiple return values, that needs to be done via passing data via reference (more on that when we have pointers).
-- i.e. this is not like Go that returns an error along with the data
+- I.e. this is not like Go that returns an error along with the data.

-A function *declaration* is only declaring the API without its body.
+A function *declaration* is only declaring an API without its body.
 In C, it is called a *function prototype* and it consists of a type, a function name, and an parameter list in parentheses.
 For example: